A Ward Full of Surprises…

 The pair stop for petrol, there Slade spots the attendant changing, and stays to watch her from the broken window The garage assistant (Nina Francis) then appears and gets a bit flirty with Slade.
 Slade goes off to make a phone call.
 Again from the view of an unseen person, the garage assistant is brutally and possibly sexually attacked, then killed… Belle apparently sleeps through this.
 But who is this unseen attacker?

 Two bikers intimidate Stephen at a roadside cafe then follow the pair in their car on their motorbikes taunting Slade.
 He retaliates, but after this turns ugly one biker is forced off the road by Slade.
-This leads to a nasty firey accident and the biker left for dead.
+This leads to a nasty firey accident and the biker is left for dead.

 Stephen and Belle travel on, trying to avoid the police.
 Going off-road, they sleep in the car overnight.
 Then the next morning after a misunderstanding, Slade thinks Belle has upped and left him.
 He’s not a happy man.
 Belle who had gone to buy some breakfast for them, sees Slade drive off without her.